Inez-y/user_docs_Inez_Saeyoung/docs/navi.md

 ## Conclusion

-By the end of this section, you can perform following jobs:
-- Confirm your current working directory
-- Move to your desired directory
+Now you can navigate your location on your computer through the command line on the terminal! :partying_face: